-We want to inspire, educate, and create lifelong connections.
-We want to help generate and share insight into sustainability, regenerative farming, forestry and land management, natural science, art, heritage, horticulture, enterprise.
+We want to inspire, inform, and create lifelong connections.
+We want to help generate and share insight into sustainability, regenerative farming, forestry and land management, natural science, art, heritage, landscape history and character, horticulture, and enterprise.
 To create and share knowledge that will make the world a better place.
 We want to celebrate, promote, and facilitate the widest possible access to the extraordinary art of Chatsworth, to create a holistic cultural experience, available through physical and digital means.

-We will do this through our growing cultural, access and learning programmes and facilities, and by offering Chatsworth and the wider Core Estate as an open source classroom and research space for knowledge explorers, learners, teachers, researchers, and academics, for artists, scientists, and nascent entrepreneurs.
+We will do this through our growing cultural, access and learning programmes and facilities, and by offering Chatsworth and the wider Core Estate as an open-source learning space for knowledge explorers, learners, teachers, researchers, and academics, for artists, scientists, and nascent entrepreneurs.

-We also want to extend our reach, connecting with people from a wide and diverse range of backgrounds via cultural, access and education programmes.
+We also want to extend our reach, connecting with people from a wide and diverse range of backgrounds via cultural, access, and education programmes.
+We hope to achieve this by making it easier to visit and experience Chatsworth via targeted schemes and the creation of partnerships with organisations such as Mosaic Outdoors, schools and community groups.